bigfleet/orrery/README.md

 * Need to speed up/bypass image construction (check if images need to be built using mk3 designations)
 * Need to make sure builds do not contend for filesystems
 * Rotate passwords / tokens (need to get broken down one by one)
-* ZeroSSL support?
-(At least as an option to relieve the let's encrypt rate limits...)
-* While Tekton-eagle is performing eagle-like tasks, it needs a high permissions rate.
-After that it doesn't.
-We need to build a de-escalator.

 ## Upcoming major initiatives